J0J0HA/wwshc/README.md

 # WWSHC
 This is an unofficial module to control WWS (https://wwschool.de; Also other Services using WebWeaver Software) via python code.
+(It is planned to also make a GUI HackClient; takes may only a few more months)

 ## PIP
 * Install 0.0.11 via pip: `pip install wwshc==0.0.11`